FuelLabs/sway/sway-book/src/documentation/misc/workarounds/missing-features.md

 # Missing Features

+> TODO: also copied from the current book (some old version).
+Needs work

 - [Issue: #1182](https://github.com/FuelLabs/sway/issues/1182)
   - Arrays in a storage block are not yet supported.
 See the [Manual Storage Management](https://fuellabs.github.io/sway/v0.24.5/blockchain-development/storage.html#manual-storage-management) section for details on how to use `store` and `get` from the standard library to manage storage slots directly.
 Note, however, that `StorageMap<K, V>` does support arbitrary types for `K` and `V` without any limitations.
 - [Issue: #428](https://github.com/FuelLabs/sway/issues/428)